Articles/Can Dogs Eat Yogurt? Probiotics and Dairy for Dogs

 • Large dogs (50+ lbs): 2-3 tablespoons per serving

-A few times per week is plenty.
-There's no need to make it a daily habit unless your vet has specifically recommended it for digestive support.
+A few times per week is enough.
+There's no need for a daily habit unless your vet has recommended it for digestive support.

-• Cheese, Small amounts of low-lactose cheese (cheddar, mozzarella) are safe as occasional treats
+• Cheese: small amounts of low-lactose cheese (cheddar, mozzarella) as an occasional treat

-• Milk, Not recommended.
-Higher in lactose than yogurt or cheese and more likely to cause digestive upset
+• Milk: higher in lactose than yogurt or cheese, more likely to cause digestive upset

-• Ice cream, Not recommended.
-Too much sugar, fat, and often contains problematic ingredients
+• Ice cream: too much sugar and fat, and often contains problematic mix-ins

 Curious about other foods you can share with your dog?
-Our guides on peanut butter, eggs, and pumpkin cover other popular human foods that can be part of a healthy dog diet.
-For a full overview, check out our complete guide to human foods dogs can eat.
+Our guides on peanut butter, eggs, and pumpkin cover other common human foods.
+For a full overview, see our complete guide to human foods dogs can eat.

 🩺Disclaimer: This article is for informational purposes only and is not a substitute for professional veterinary advice, diagnosis, or treatment.
 Always consult a qualified veterinarian before making changes to your pet's diet, health routine, or medication.